 This is the number one reason temperature control of the nutrient solution in a hydroponic nutrient reservoir is so crucial.

 Read: Hydroponics - Pros and Cons of Hydroponic Gardening

 The first way to control the temperature of your water is to control the temperature of the room itself—soil containers, hydroponic systems, hydroponic reservoirs and anything else in the grow room will eventually take on the ambient temperature of the room.

-This is one of the reasons you see plants grown outdoors in 100°F heat that survive, even flourish, while indoor gardens that reach 100°F usually end up with severe casualties.
+This is one of the reasons you see plants grown outdoors in 100°F heat.
+They survive, even flourish, while indoor gardens that reach 100°F usually end up with severe casualties.
 The plants grown outdoors can withstand 100°F+ temperatures because their roots and the moisture around them are insulated by the ground.

 The dissolved oxygen and beneficial aerobic organisms in the soil are unharmed by the heat and continue to function, allowing the plant to continue growing.
 Now take a look at your indoor plants in the same kind of heat.

-Their roots are in some sort of soil container or hydroponic system, they are completely surrounded by the ambient air in the room and plants, roots, medium and all will eventually become the same temperature as the room—in this case, 100°F+.
+Their roots are in some sort of soil container or hydroponic system and they are surrounded by the ambient air in the room.
+Plants, roots, medium and everything else will eventually become the same temperature as the room—in this case, 100°F+.

-By implementing air conditioners, exhaust and intake fans and air cooled reflectors, however, an indoor horticulturalist can effectively control the ambient temperature—which will help to maintain sufficient dissolved oxygen in the medium or hydroponic solution.
+By implementing air conditioners, exhaust and intake fans and air-cooled reflectors, however, an indoor horticulturist can effectively control the ambient temperature—which will help to maintain sufficient dissolved oxygen in the medium or hydroponic solution.

 These handy devices—available at virtually any hydroponics retailer in a variety of sizes—are particularly useful when a hydroponic gardener is also supplementing CO2.